roozbehf/milight.service/README.md

 ```

 ## API
-The API is very simple and tries to be as close to REST as it is practically reasonable.
+The API is very simple and tries to be as close to REST (and adheres to [{json:api](http://jsonapi.org/) specs) as it is practically reasonable.

 ### List of Zones
 ```